New York State Law

 A person is guilty of permitting prostitution when, having possession

-or control of premises which he knows are being used for prostitution
+or control of premises or vehicle which he or she knows are being used

-purposes, he fails to make reasonable effort to halt or abate such use.
+he or she fails to make reasonable effort to halt or abate such use.

 Permitting prostitution is a class B misdemeanor.